Japan's party animals closer to dancing the night away

 The changes approved on Friday clear the way for a new category of clubs where people can dance all night, but added requirements for better interior lighting.

-The lighting must now be brighter than 10 lux, or about as much as in a movie theater before a show starts, to discourage crimes and bad behavior.
+The lighting must now be brighter than 10 lux, or about as much as in a movie theatre before a show starts, to discourage crimes and bad behaviour.

 "The actual standard was dancing.
 Now that is changing to the level of lighting," said Takahiro Saito, a Tokyo-based lawyer who spearheaded a movement called "Let's Dance".